Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Mnemonics

-It's easier for most humans to memorize words than binary numbers.
+It's easier to memorize words than binary numbers.

+--

 Assembly languages provide mnemonics that a programmer can write, which are converted to machine language.

 --